Nelarius/wrenpp/README.md

 # Wren++

-A C++ wrapper for the [Wren programming language](http://munificent.github.io/wren/).
-Both Wren and this library are still under development, so not everything here is stable yet.
+A C++ wrapper for the [Wren programming language](http://munificent.github.io/wren/), in the spirit of LuaBridge and Luabind.
+Both Wren and this library are still under development, so breaking changes will occasionally be introduced.

 Wren++ currently provides:
 - A RAII wrapper for the Wren virtual machine